Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Introduction

-There are approaches to keep humans engaged beyond the initial novelty effect.
-For example, \cite{PinillosMarcosEtAl-16} developed an autonomous hotel robot.
+There are approaches to keep humans engaged in the interaction with a robot.
+For example, \citet{PinillosMarcosEtAl-16} developed an autonomous hotel robot.
 It attracts the attention of the hotel guests, many of them wanting to know more about the robot itself.
 They propose that the robot's services (i.e., its competence or usefulness) need to be large in order to keep customers engaged.
-On the other hand, \cite{KandaShiomiEtAl-10} developed a semi-teleoperated mall robot and incrementally added novel behaviors, such as self-disclosure.
+On the other hand, \citet{KandaShiomiEtAl-10} developed a semi-teleoperated mall robot and incrementally added novel behaviors, such as self-disclosure.
 A field trial indicates that the robot attracted reoccurring visitors, without increasing its services.
 Engagement is also a concern in the field of social robotics in education~\citep{BelpaemeKennedyEtAl-18}.
-One existing approach here is to develop robots with a set of hand-designed questions, comments and statements~\citep{GordonBreazealEtAl-15,CehaChhibberEtAl-19}.
+One existing approach here is to develop robots with a set of hand-designed questions, comments, and statements~\citep{GordonBreazealEtAl-15,CehaChhibberEtAl-19}.
 This makes the robots \emph{appear} curious, which elicits curiosity in the humans too, which in turn enhances learning and memory retention~\citep{OudeyerGottliebEtAl-16}.
-Curiosity is part of the broader concept of intrinsic motivation~\citep{OudeyerGottliebEtAl-16}, or is even used synonymously for intrinsic motivation~\citep{Schmidhuber-91}.
+Curiosity is part of the broader concept of intrinsic motivation~\citep{OudeyerGottliebEtAl-16}, or is even used synonymously with intrinsic motivation~\citep{Schmidhuber-91}.